-The OCSP response issued by the OCSP responder shall contain the basic field of status; when the status is 'success', the OCSP response must further include the other fields as follows:
+An OCSP response, issued by the OCSP responder, at a minimum consists of a responseStatus field indicating the processing status of the prior request.
+If the value of responseStatus is 'successful', the OCSP response must further include the other fields as follows:

-Field Description

-Version v.1 (0x0)

-OCSP Responder ID The subject DN of OCSP responder

-Produced Time OCSP Response sign time Target certificate identifier The contents of this field include the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
-Certificate Status The meaning of certificate status value is described below: 0: valid 1: revoked When this status value is used, this field shall also contain the revocation time and reason of that certificate.
+Field Description Version v.1 (0x0) OCSP Responder ID The subject DN of OCSP responder Produced Time The time at which the OCSP response was signed Target Certificate Identifier The contents of this field include the hash algorithm, the hash of the issuer's DN, the hash of the issuer's public key and the serial number of the target certificate.
+The meaning of certificate status value is described below: 0: valid 1: revoked Certificate Status When this status value is used, this field shall also contain the revocation time and reason of that certificate.
 The revocationReason field within the RevokedInfo of the CertStatus shall be identical to the CRLReason of the revoked certificate noted in the CRL (See Section 7.2.2).
-2: unknown ThisUpdate/NextUpdate Recommended validity region for this response packet includes: ThisUpdate and NextUpdate Signature Algorithm OCSP Response signature algorithm, which can be either:sha256WithRSAEncryption, orecdsaWithsha384 Signature OCSP responder signature Certificates OCSP responder certificate
+2: unknown ThisUpdate/NextUpdate Recommended validity period for this OCSP response, including ThisUpdate and NextUpdate Signature Algorithm OCSP response signature algorithm, which can be either: ■ sha256WithRSAEncryption, or ■ ecdsaWithsha384 Signature OCSP responder signature Certificates OCSP responder certificate